"And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him."

 A recurring theme in the Culture books is the way that the Minds tussle amongst themselves - sometimes politely, other times much less so.
 And Minds sometimes engage humans to do their dirty work, unwittingly or otherwise.

-This is quite a long, stort story, at least by my standards: approaching 8,000 words.
-Please feel free to read and comment as you see fit.
+This is quite a long story, at least by my standards: a novelette.
+Please feel free to read and comment by email as you see fit.

 Phrontisterion explores the fate of a Group Mind composed mainly of rather grumpy retired Drones.